tum-esm/hermes/server/README.md

    source .env && docker-compose up
    ````

+6. If running the server for the first time, you will need to initialize the postgres database
+    ````
+    server/scripts/initialize
+    ````

-6. If the logs look healthy and everything is working as intended, launch in detached mode
+7. If the logs look healthy and everything is working as intended, launch in detached mode
     ````
     source .env && docker-compose up -d
     ````